sanjanascaria/4some_toolcalling/README.md

 # TO DOs/Improvements:

 Ideally, I would implement an LLM sql agent using LangChain, once a we have a more robust rule based logic for matching.
-This means, the agent will take {user feedback + rules for matching} and generate an SQL query.
+This means, the agent will receive `user feedback + rules for matching` and generate an SQL query.
 This query will be queried against the db to generate the new matches.